majiro1996/landing-page/README.md

 # landing-page
-This repository is an assigment for The Odin Project
+This is an assigment page for The Odin Project